godotengine/godot-docs/learning/features/3d/spatial_material.rst

 Proximity and Distance Fade
 ----------------------------

-Godot allows material to fade in proximity to another, as well as depending on the distance to the viewer.
+Godot allows materials to fade by proximity to another, as well as depending on the distance to the viewer.
 Proximity fade is very useful for effecs such as soft particles, or a mass of water with a smooth blending to the shores.
 Distance fade is useful for light shafts or indicators that are only present after a given distance.